ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Change/endpoint_update_change.md

 Updates attribute information for a change with a given GUID.

-For an overview of the Change Lifecyle in Arena, including a summary of Lifecycle Rules, see .
+For an overview of the Change Lifecyle in Arena, including a summary of Lifecycle Rules, see  About the Change Lifecycle.

 Changes cannot be edited after they are submitted, with the following exceptions: